 On August 12, 1986, ground was broken for an expansion of the CAMELVIEW PLAZA Bullock's.
 The store was enlarged with a 65,000 square foot, west side addition.
 When Bullock's was re-dedicated, on March 18, 1988, it encompassed 224,000 square feet.

 SCOTTSDALE FASHION SQUARE would be expanded in three phases.
 On March 6, 1988, work began on the first phase; an expansion and renovation of Goldwaters.
 The A.J.
 Bayless and Revco (nee' Ryan-Evans) Drug stores where demolished.
 Goldwaters was expanded northward, with 90,000 square feet added.
-When this project was completed, on September 9, 1988, the newly-enlarged store encompassed 180,000 square feet.
+The remodeled store was dedicated on September 9, 1988.
+It encompassed 180,000 square feet.

-A second phase mall expansion got started on June 10, 1988.
+A second phase mall expansion commenced on June 10, 1988.
 Two retail levels were added to the shopping concourse, with the facility being fully-enclosed.
 A 2,300-space parking garage was built and thirty new stores signed.
-This renovation was dedicated on November 10, 1989.
+The renovated area was dedicated on November 10, 1989.
 New FASHION SQUARE tenants included The Disney Store, Eddie Bauer, Aeropostale, St. Croix, Brentano's Books and Z Gallerie.

-The Barney's New York Expansion was officially dedicated on October 15, 2009.
-Joining the SCOTTSDALE FASHION SQUARE retail roster were tenants such as Love Culture, Aqua Beachwear, Arthur, Michael Stars, Ed Hardy, Modern Steakhouse and Marcella's Ristorante Pizzeria & Wine Bar.
+The Barney's New York expansion was officially dedicated on October 15, 2009.
+Joining the SCOTTSDALE FASHION SQUARE directory were tenants such as Love Culture, Aqua Beachwear, Arthur, Michael Stars, Ed Hardy, Modern Steakhouse and Marcella's Ristorante Pizzeria & Wine Bar.
 With the reconstruction, the gross leasable area of SCOTTSDALE FASHION SQUARE was increased to approximately 1,939,600 square feet.

 By late 2017, another mall renovation and expansion was underway.
 The shopping concourse between the Palm Court and Neiman Marcus was refurbished with new flooring, elevators, escalators, store fronts and ceilings.
-An Elevated Luxury Wing was created, which included a grand mall entrance and contained stores such as Trina Turk, Saint Laurent and the Breitling, Hublot and IWC Schaffhausen Swiss watch boutiques.
-Casual dining restaurants, including Ocean 44, Nobu and Toca Madera, joined the tenant list.
+An Elevated Luxury Wing was created, which included a grand mall entrance and stores such as Trina Turk, Saint Laurent and the Breitling, Hublot and IWC Schaffhausen Swiss watch boutiques.
+Casual dining restaurants Ocean 44, Nobu and Toca Madera, also joined the directory.

 The first new stores opened for business in November 2018, with subsequent dedications being held over the next 3 years.
-SCOTTSDALE FASHION SQUARE now encompassed approximately 1,883,000 leasable square feet.
+SCOTTSDALE FASHION SQUARE now encompassed approximately 1,883,000 leasable square feet and featured over 240 stores and services.

 Sources: